-When programming events including Playout, Stream, Input, Switch, Record, Overlay, Ad Trigger, there is a Recurring? checkbox option to repeat that event at regular intervals.
+When programming events including Playout, Playlist, Switch, Stream, Input, Record, Overlay, Slide, Ad Trigger, there is a Recurring? checkbox option to repeat that event at regular intervals.
 When the Recurring? option is selected, you can click the Add Recurrence link to add one more more Recurrence Rules that define the repeating pattern.
 Multiple Recurrence Rules can be chained together for complex patterns.
 To remove a Recurrence Rule, click the red remove circle in the upper right.
 There is a one-year limit on recurring events.
 Each Recurrence Rule supports the following fields.

 - Start Date – Use a Calendar icon to select the first day for the recurring event.